maximumG/ciscomation/README.rst

 Overview
 ~~~~~~~~

-Ciscomation is a python 2.7 script for pushing commands to cisco devices based
+Ciscomation is a python 2.7 script for pushing commands to SSH2 devices based
 on xml file.
 It allows usage of multiprocessing, if maintenance description is
 compatible.

 Features
 ~~~~~~~~

-- supports cisco ios, ios-xe or nxos
+- Support any device that are compatible with Exscript
-- multiprocess
+- Multiprocess
 - Thanks to Exscipt detects errors in command line then you can stop or continue
 - Support special keywords in command lines.